XorTroll/Brew.js/Resources/NTR.Intro.md

-# Brew.js API documentation - Nintendo DS version
+# Welcome to Brew.js! - Nintendo DS version

 **Welcome to the documentation of Brew.js for Nintendo DS!**